9beat/capstone-FE-p-code-23/README.md

 ## Actual features

-- Main views: 🔑 authentication, 🏠 home page,  personal wall, friends profiles.
+- Main views: 🔑 authentication, 🏠 home page,  🎂personal wall, friends profiles.
   - Authentication:
-    - Registered users can login, otherwise they can register with 🔒 secure JWT token cryptography.
+    - Registered users can 🔓login, otherwise they can 🔏register with secure ⚠️JWT token cryptography.
   - Homepage:
     - Navigation bar with 🌛dark/light🌞 theme mode switch, settings, logout button.
-    - User widget with general info and personal social media links.
+    - User widget with 🚩general info and personal 🍒social media links.
-    - Posts creation widget, where users can upload pictures and other files.
+    - Posts ⛳creation widget, where users can 📂upload 🥃pictures and 📷other files.
-    - Users can like/unlike posts.
+    - Users can 👍like/👎unlike posts.
-    - Users can add/remove friends.
+    - Users can ➕add/➖remove friends.
-    - Friends list section.
+    - 👯Friends list section.
-    - Comments section.
+    - 💬Comments section.
-    - Suggestions.
+    - 🍬Suggestions.
-  - Profile wall and other users profiles:
+  - Profile wall and other users profiles
-    - User widget with general info and personal social media links.
-    - Posts creation widget, where users can upload pictures and other files.
-    - Users can add/remove friends.
+    - Pretty the same things 🙉🙈🙊

 ### OTHER DEPENDENCIES